h8d13/Mac-G5-2005-Restore/README.md

 ## Booting
 ---
-Had to make sure to get a yaboot version of Debian. https://cdimage.debian.org/cdimage/ports/10.0/powerpc/iso-cd/
-Note: This is cool because it's a very minimal install 300mb and didn't connect it to the internet so that I can truly start from the ground up.

 Hold command and option at the same time + O and F (OpenFirmware) You should now see a console like white terminal.